LucasRufo/solid-principles-with-csharp/README.md

 }
 ```

 The class `CityRepository` doesn't have Save and Update operations, it has a fixed list of cities that don't change.
-So our contract with the `IRepository` interface is violating the principle, because the `CityRepository` doesn't need those two extra methods, and this can lead to unexpected bugs.
+So our contract with the `IRepository` interface violates the principle because the `CityRepository` doesn't need those two different methods, which can lead to unexpected bugs.

-We can break our interface in two different interfaces:
+We can break our interface into two different interfaces:

 ```csharp
 public interface IReadRepository